Policy & Research/Policy Brief/News/Immigration/TPS

 3. For countries with active designations, we have listed the date of termination as the date on which the most recent designation, redesignation, or extension is scheduled to expire.
 Please note that these dates could change if the designation is terminated, extended, or redesignated.

-In contrast, the Biden Administration has already announced TPS designations for multiple new countries, including Afghanistan, Burma, Cameroon, Ukraine, Venezuela, and a new designation for Haiti.
-The Administration also included a pathway to legal status and citizenship for many TPS holders in its proposed U.S. Citizenship Act (S. 348).
+The Biden Administration announced TPS designations for multiple new countries, including Afghanistan, Burma, Cameroon, Ukraine, Venezuela, and a new designation for Haiti.

 5| Most TPS holders do not have a pathway to permanent legal status, but Congress could change that